grantcolley/dotnetwhat/README.md

 <br>

 ### Reference Types
-[**Reference type**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) objects are represented by a reference to the actual object i.e. the object is stored at an address in memory and the reference points to the object.
+[**Reference type**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) objects come in two parts: the object stored in memory and a reference pointing to that object e.g. like an address to a house.
 When the reference is assigned from one variable to another the reference is copied and both variables will point to the same object.
 Unlike variables for [**value types**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types), multiple variables can point to the same [**reference type**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) object therefore operations on one variable can affect the object referenced by the other variable.
 <br>

 >  **Note**